Registration opens: July 14th, 2020

 There are two kinds of content: The audio lessons that are presented throughout the workshop and the work done by people like you.

-There are eleven lessons each featuring audio from Bernadette Jiwa and additional materials to read, along with PDFs to download.
+There are fourteen lessons each featuring audio from Bernadette Jiwa and additional materials to read, along with PDFs to download.
 Each lesson includes a prompt and assignment.

-Beyond that is the content created by the thousands of students in the workshop.
+Beyond that is the content created by the hundreds of students in the workshop.
 Every lesson comes with a set of questions that challenge you to explore how the lesson applies to your own work, and a call-to-action: to share your answers and insights on the discussion board.
 By sharing your own thoughts and giving others feedback on their work, you'll learn far more than you would by merely watching.

 We're using Discourse, a platform that supports group discussions and on-on-one conversation.
 The workshop administrators will set up categories, which will be labeled according to the lesson topic to be discussed.
 In each category, everyone will be able to create more specific topics of discussion, and to respond to the posts of others.
 These boards are open 24/7, providing a secure place to have conversations with workshop participants from all over the world, from different industries and with different backgrounds.

 The workshop has a dedicated coach team who helps to focus discussions and to address concerns (or inappropriate behavior).
 But there is no moderator or grading rubric—you'll be in charge of when and how generously you interact with others.

 It's okay if you don't have a story you want to work on in mind.
 We'll help you discover stories you want to tell, then show you the steps to making it better.

 The altMBA is about leadership, decision-making and the act of making change happen.
 It features dozens of live coaches with real-time videoconferencing.
 It's an intensive sprint.
 The altMBA costs 10 times as much, requires you to apply and doesn't feature any videos or Q&A. Only 150 people are in each cohort of the altMBA and the intimate scale enables a totally different experience.